Skip to main content

 Why does my fridge get loud only when the freezer door is open?

 That's the evaporator fan.
 On most fridges the door switch stops that fan when the door closes, so a squeal or chirp that disappears the moment you shut the freezer is the evaporator fan motor or a blade rubbing on ice buildup.
-Frost packed around the blade is a common cause.
+It needs a tech to diagnose whether it's frost, a worn bearing, or a failing motor.

 Can a noisy fan stop my refrigerator from cooling?

 Yes.
 The evaporator fan moves cold air from the freezer coils into the fresh-food section.
-If it seizes, the freezer may stay cold while the fridge above it gets warm.
+If it seizes, the freezer may stay cold while the fridge above gets warm.
 A failing condenser fan lets the compressor overheat, which can shut the whole system down.
-A new noise plus a warming fridge is worth a same-day look.
+Noise plus a warming fridge means call us.

 Is it safe to clean the condenser fan myself?